Rintatolimod and IFN Alpha-2b for the Treatment of COVID-19 in Cancer Patients

 ARM I: Patients receive rintatolimod IV over 2.5-3 hours and recombinant interferon alfa-2b IV over 20 minutes on day 1 and on day 3 or 4 in the absence of disease progression or unacceptable toxicity.

-ARM III: Patients receive rintatolimod IV over 2.5-3 hours once.
+ARM III: Patients receive rintatolimod IV over 2.5-3 hours along with standard of care.

 Patients are followed up at days 7, 14 and 30 after initiation of the study regimen.